 You can start with this sample letter from the FTC, but you could include even more information as needed.

-Clearly identify each item in your report that you dispute, explain why you dispute the information, cite any attached supporting documents and request that the item either be removed or corrected.
+Clearly identify each item in your report that you dispute, explain why you’re disputing the information, cite any attached supporting documents and request that the item either be removed or corrected.

-He also suggested having your letter notarized and providing a copy of your driver’s license and a utility bill as proof of your identity.
-“Very often the bureaus will reject a dispute simply because they conclude that they need more identification,” Bennett said.
+He also suggests having your letter notarized and providing a copy of your driver’s license and a utility bill as proof of your identity.
+“Very often, the bureaus will reject a dispute simply because they conclude that they need more identification,” Bennett says.

 4. Avoid the online complaint form

 You may be tempted to use the bureau’s convenient online dispute form, but experts say that’s not a good idea.
 The online form requires you to choose from a list of specific problems that may not fit your scenario, allows only a limited amount of space for explanation and typically receives less attention than a written complaint.

 “In nearly all instances, online disputes are handled only by a computer and without human review,” Bennett says.
 In addition, if you send your letter by certified mail, return receipt requested, you can prove it was sent and received.

 If the error shows up on the reports of all three credit bureaus, Ulzheimer and Rheingold recommend sending a separate complaint to each one, even though they are supposed to inform each other about any errors that they find.